theacodes/blog.thea.codes/srcs/we-need-to-talk-about-github.md

 A confession - I am a hypocrite.
 I am clearly a big user of GitHub.
 I extensively use it for hosting my projects.
 I'm a member of ten or so organizations.
 I have a GitHub sponsors profile.
 I even use GitHub Pages to host the blog you're reading right now.

-I am contributing to the monoculture but I would really, really love to see an alternative to hoping between corporations and hoping they play nice with our code.
+I am contributing to the monoculture but I would really, really love to see an alternative to hopping between corporations and hoping they play nice with our code.